2012 in UFC: Background

 On April 24, due to a conflict with the UN Conference, the UFC Middleweight Championship bout between Anderson Silva and Chael Sonnen, which was originally scheduled to main event UFC 147 was moved to UFC 148 to serve as the new main event.
 Plans were then being made for José Aldo, who at the time was scheduled to defend his title at this event against an undetermined opponent, to headline UFC 147.
 However it was reported on April 28, 2012, that Aldo would remain on this card and defend his title against Erik Koch.

 The bout between Michael Bisping and Tim Boetsch, originally scheduled for UFC 148, was moved to this event to help bolster this (the UFC 149) fight card.
 However, Bisping was forced out of the bout with an injury and replaced by promotional newcomer Hector Lombard.

 Yoshihiro Akiyama was expected to face Thiago Alves at this event, but was forced to pull out of the fight due to injury and replaced by Siyar Bahadurzada.
 Then on June 1, Alves pulled out of the bout citing an injury and was replaced by Chris Clements.
 However, Bahadurzada was also forced out of the bout with an injury and replaced by Matthew Riddle.

 Thiago Silva was expected to face Maurício Rua at the event.
 However, Silva was forced out of the bout with an injury and Rua was pulled from the event entirely, and would face Brandon Vera at UFC on Fox 4.

-On June 4, 2012 it was announced that the UFC signed former DREAM champion Bibiano Fernandes.
+On June 4, 2012, it was announced that the UFC signed former DREAM champion Bibiano Fernandes.
 He was expected to compete against Roland Delorme.
 However, a week later it was announced that Fernandes was removed from the event due to injury but was later announced that Fernandes had not signed with the UFC.
 Francisco Rivera filled in to fight Delorme.

-On June 9, 2012 it was announced that UFC featherweight champion, José Aldo was removed from the event due to injury.
+On June 9, 2012, it was announced that UFC featherweight champion, José Aldo was removed from the event due to injury.
 No replacement has yet been named for his scheduled opponent, Erik Koch.
 As a result, the UFC Interim Bantamweight Championship fight between Urijah Faber and Renan Barão was rescheduled as the main event of the fight.

 George Roop was scheduled to fight Antonio Carvalho, but on June 26, Roop was forced out of the fight and replaced by Daniel Pineda.

 Former Pride and Interim UFC Heavyweight Champion Antônio Rodrigo Nogueira was expected to face Cheick Kongo at the event.
 However, Nogueira pulled out of the bout, citing that an arm injury sustained in his last bout had not healed enough to resume the proper training and was replaced by Shawn Jordan.

 Claude Patrick was expected to face James Head at the event.
 However, Patrick was forced out of the bout with an injury and was replaced by Brian Ebersole.

 Results

 Bonus awards

-Fighters were awarded $65,000 bonuses.
+The following fighters received $65,000 bonuses.